rust-lang/async-fundamentals-initiative/design-discussions/async_drop.md

 ### Supporting both sync and async drop

-Final point: it should perhaps be possible to support *both* sync and async drop.
+It should perhaps be possible to support *both* sync and async drop.
 It is not clear though if there are any real use cases for this.